tanzimamin2/kickstarter-analysis/README.md

 We have collected a diverse dataset which contains information on multiple Kickstarter campaigns across various categories and countries.
 This report will get into further details of our findings.

 ## Overview of Project
-Louis is mainly interested in campaigns that are funding plays, specifically in these two areas-
+Louis is mainly interested in campaigns that are funding the theater category, specifically in these two areas-
 * How the launch date relates to a campaigns outcome?
 * How the funding goal relates to a campaigns outcome?